Contents

 (lldb) target stop-hook add -o "p count"

-This prints count at every breakpoint hit, so you can watch it change step by step without retyping the print command.
+This prints count at every breakpoint hit.
+You can watch it change step by step, no need to retype the print command.

 Diagnosing Segfaults, Memory Errors, and Core Dumps

-Crashes are the main reason people reach for a debugger in the first place.
-The workflow is straightforward once you know the commands.
+Crashes are the main reason people reach for a debugger.
+The workflow is simple once you know the commands.

 Catching a Segfault Live

-When a segfault occurs under the debugger, it stops immediately.
-Run backtrace (or just bt in both debuggers) to see the full call stack:
+When a segfault hits under the debugger, it stops right there.
+Run backtrace (or just bt in both tools) to see the full call stack:

 (gdb) bt